 The subtitle of Barebones Project Management is “what you can’t not do,” and if you’re managing a project, that’s a perfect description.

-“The book for everyone who has been volunteered to lead a project despite having no training or experience in the discipline.”
+This is the book for everyone who has been volunteered to lead a project despite having no training or experience in the discipline.

 Bare Bones Change Management: What you shouldn’t not do (BBCM) takes a radically different approach to business change.
 It’s written for you — the leader of change on the ground.
 It’s your toolkit to anticipate, defuse, and deal with sources of resistance to whatever change you’re responsible for leading.
 BBCM gives you all seven of the critical tools you need when planning a business change: